List of FoxTrot characters: Jason's classmates, friends and teachers

 Miss O'Malley is Jason's teacher.
 At first, Jason disliked her because, unlike his former teacher, Miss O'Malley encouraged Jason's creativity (such as marking the sites of dinosaur bone discoveries on a map when he was only required to name the continents), but she eventually came to realize how big a problem Jason was.
 She sometimes forces Jason to stay after school and write sentences on the blackboard after he misbehaves.
 A common gag is that Jason tries to find excuses to stay at school when summer begins, despite Miss O'Malley's reminders for him to go home.

-Phoebe and Eugene Wu Phoebe is a friend of Eileen's, whom Jason and Marcus meet while attending science camp one summer.
+Phoebe and Eugene Wu: Phoebe is a friend of Eileen's who Jason and Marcus meet while attending science camp one summer.
 She and her younger brother, Eugene, are Chinese-American.
 While Phoebe appears to be a relatively normal girl, Eugene is an obnoxious braggart who does not get along well with Jason and Marcus and is regarded even by his big sister (who, it is mentioned, has a higher IQ than he) as an object of derision.
 Phoebe and Eileen are rivals of Jason and Marcus at first, but the rivalry ends when Jason and Marcus cast the votes for Phoebe and Eileen's science project to win over Eugene's in the camp's science fair, and the girls initiate Marcus and a reluctant Jason into their "super-secret friendship club."
 The Wu siblings return in a second extended story line a few years later involving the theft of Phoebe's camp journal.
 The culprit turned out to be Eugene, who had hoped to foster discord among the "friendship club" and thus bring about its disbandment; however, Phoebe punishes him by incorporating a new friendship club with a non-disbandment clause.
 They have since made occasional guest appearances.